Martín Pérez (baseball): San Diego Padres

 On July 30, 2024, the Pirates traded Pérez to the San Diego Padres in exchange for pitcher Ronaldys Jimenez.
-In 10 starts for San Diego, Pérez posted a 3-1 record and 3.46 ERA with 44 strikeouts across 52 innings pitched.
+In 10 starts for San Diego, Pérez posted a 3–1 record and 3.46 ERA with 44 strikeouts across 52 innings pitched.

 Chicago White Sox

 On January 21, 2025, Pérez signed a one-year, $5 million contract with the Chicago White Sox.
 On April 19, he was placed on the injured list with inflammation in his throwing elbow.
 Two days later, Pérez was transferred to the 60-day injured list.
 On April 22, it was announced that he would miss the majority of the year due to a flexor strain.
 Pérez was activated from the injured list on August 12.
-In 11 total appearances (10 starts) for Chicago, he posted a 1-6 record and 3.54 ERA with 44 strikeouts across 56 innings of work.
+In 11 total appearances (10 starts) for Chicago, he posted a 1–6 record and 3.54 ERA with 44 strikeouts across 56 innings of work.
 On September 19, Pérez was placed on the injured list due to a shoulder strain, officially ending his season.
 He declined the 2026 option in his contract and became a free agent on November 4.

+Atlanta Braves

+On January 30, 2026, Pérez signed a minor league contract with the Atlanta Braves.
+He did not make the Opening Day roster, but agreed to stay with the organization.
+On March 30, the Braves selected Pérez's contract, adding him to their active roster.
+In three appearances for Atlanta, he compiled a 0–1 record with 3.14 ERA and six strikeouts in 141/3 innings pitched.
+On April 12, Pérez was designated for assignment.
+He elected free agency after clearing waivers on April 14.
+Pérez re-signed with the Braves organization on a minor league contract the following day.
+He was selected to the active roster on April 17.
+On September 15, Pérez earned the 100th win of his career after pitching six innings and allowing two runs against the Chicago Cubs.